sker65/huawei-r4850g2-esphome/README.md

 In addition to the settings supported on the can bus there is a **online/offline** switch, that allows to also test the offline mode without disconnecting the can bus.
 When set to "offline" the controller stop sending data requests which make the huawei r4850 "go offline" after around 30 seconds.
 You will notice the yellow led at the front blinking and output voltage and current are change to the offline default.

 When giong back online the controller will automatically restore the latest "online" values for voltage and current.

+## max_current placeholder

+You can set the max current of your rectifier at the beginning of the yaml file so it works for 50A type and for 75A types as well.

 # Home assistant